Teenager who murdered ex-girlfriend in street after stalking her detained for life

 “What happened in this case should not happen to any child or any parent.”

+The judge described the attack, which lasted more than a minute, as “vicious and brutal”.

-Speaking of the family’s loss, the judge added: “All those years ahead for a 15-year-old girl that she and they will never see.”
+Speaking of the family’s loss, Mr Justice Hilliard added: “All those years ahead for a 15-year-old girl that she and they will never see.”

 MacPhail had admitted manslaughter, but was convicted of murder as well as wounding with intent on the teenage boy.